hydroper-6jB4v9P1FIX/reference/README.md

 DiveScript language reference.

-This book is written using [mdBook](https://rust-lang.github.io/mdBook/).
+This book is written using [mdBook](https://rust-lang.github.io/mdBook/) and was mostly copy-pasted from the Rust language reference.

 ## Syntax Highlighting